jucardi/go-streams/README.md

 ##### Quick Start

-To get the most recent source code:
+To keep up to date with the most recent version:

 ```bash
 go get github.com/jucardi/go-streams